 February 23, 2021

-Understand God’s Attitude and Drop All Misconceptions of God
+Understand God’s Attitude and Set Aside All Misconceptions of God

-This God that you currently believe in, have you ever thought about what kind of God He is?
-When He sees an evil person doing evil things, does He despise it?
-(He despises it.)
-When He sees the mistakes of ignorant people, what is His attitude?
-(Sadness.)
+Just what sort of God is this God you currently believe in?
+Have you ever thought about it?
+When He sees an evil person committing evil acts, does He despise it?
+(Yes, He does.)
+What is His attitude when He sees ignorant people making mistakes?
+(Sorrow.)
 When He sees people stealing His offerings, what is His attitude?
 (He despises them.)
 This is all very clear, right?
-When He sees someone being careless in their belief in God, and in no way seeking after the truth, what is God’s attitude?
-You’re not totally clear on this one, right?
-Carelessness is an attitude that isn’t a sin, and it isn’t offending God.
-People believe that it shouldn’t be considered a blunder.
-Then what do you think God’s attitude is?
-(He’s unwilling to respond to it.)
-Unwilling to respond to it—what attitude is this?
-It’s that God looks down on these people, scorns these people!
-God deals with these people by giving them the cold shoulder.
-His approach is to set them aside, not engaging in any work on them, including enlightenment, illumination, chastening, or discipline.
-This type of person just does not count in God’s work.
-What is God’s attitude toward people who aggravate His disposition, and offend His administrative decrees?
+When God sees someone confused in their belief in Him, who is in no way pursuing the truth, what is God’s attitude?
+You are not quite sure, are you?
+“Confusion,” as an attitude, is not a sin, nor does it offend God, and people feel that it is not a sort of major mistake.
+So, tell Me—what is God’s attitude in this case?
+(He is unwilling to acknowledge them.)
+“Unwillingness to acknowledge”—what sort of attitude is this?
+It means God looks down on these people and scorns them!
+The way He deals with such people is to give them the cold shoulder.
+God’s approach is to set them aside, not engaging in any work on them, and this includes the work of enlightenment, illumination, chastening, and discipline.
+Such people are simply not counted in God’s work.
+What is God’s attitude toward those who aggravate His disposition and violate His administrative decrees?
 Extreme loathing!
-God is extremely enraged by people who are unrepentant about aggravating His disposition!
-“Enraged” is just a feeling, a mood; it can’t represent a clear attitude.
-But this feeling, this mood, will bring about an outcome for this person: It will fill God with extreme loathing!
+God is tremendously enraged by people who are unrepentant about aggravating His disposition!
+“Enraged” is no more than a feeling, a mood; it does not correspond to a clear attitude.
+However, this feeling—this mood—will bring about an outcome for such people: It will fill God with extreme loathing!
 What is the consequence of this extreme loathing?
-It’s that God will set this person aside, and not respond to them for the time being.
-He will wait for them to be sorted out during the retribution.
+It is that God will set these people aside and not respond to them for the time being.
+He will then wait to sort them out “after autumn.”
 What does this imply?
-Does this person still have an outcome?
-God never intended to give this type of person an outcome!
-So is it not then normal that God currently doesn’t respond to this type of person?
-(Yes.)
-How should this type of person prepare now?
-They should prepare to take on the negative consequences caused by their behavior, and the evil they’ve done.
-This is God’s response to this kind of person.
-So I now clearly say to this type of person: Do not hold on to delusions anymore, and don’t engage in wishful thinking anymore.
-God will not be tolerant of people indefinitely; He will not endure their trespasses or disobedience indefinitely.
-Some people will say: “I’ve also seen a few people like this.
-When they pray they are especially touched by God, and they weep bitterly.
-Usually they’re also very happy; they seem to have God’s presence, and God’s guidance.”
-Don’t say that nonsense!
-Weeping bitterly is not necessarily being touched by God or having God’s presence, let alone God’s guidance.
-If people anger God, will God still guide them?
-Generally speaking, when God has determined to eliminate someone, to abandon them, that person already doesn’t have an outcome.
-It doesn’t matter how complacent they feel about themselves when they pray, and how much confidence they have in God in their heart; this is already unimportant.
-The important thing is that God doesn’t need this kind of confidence, that God has already spurned this person.
-How to deal with them afterward is also unimportant.
-What is important is that in the moment this person angers God, their outcome is already established.
-If God has determined to not save this type of person, then they will be left behind to be punished.
+Will these people still have outcomes?
+God never intended to grant such people any outcome!
+Therefore, is it not perfectly normal that God does not now respond to such people?
+(Yes, it is normal.)
+What should such people be preparing to do?
+They should prepare to bear the negative consequences of their behavior and of the evil actions they have committed.
+This is God’s response to such a person.
+So, now I say clearly to such people: Do not hold on to your delusions any longer, and do not engage in any more wishful thinking.
+God will not be tolerant of people indefinitely; He will not endure their trespasses or disobedience forever.
+Some people will say, “I’ve seen a few such people, too, and when they pray, they feel especially touched by God, and then they weep bitterly.
+Usually they’re also very happy; they seem to have God’s presence and God’s guidance with them.”
+Do not utter such nonsense!
+Bitter tears do not necessarily mean one is being touched by God or enjoys God’s presence, let alone God’s guidance.
+If people anger God, will He still guide them?
+In short, when God has decided to eliminate and abandon someone, that person’s outcome is already gone.
+No matter how favorable their feelings when they pray, or how much faith they have in God in their hearts, it is no longer of consequence.
+The important thing is that God does not need this kind of faith; He has already spurned these people.
+How to deal with them in the future is also unimportant.
+The important thing is that in the very instant that these people anger God, their outcomes are set.
+If God has determined not to save such people, then they will be left behind to be punished.
 This is God’s attitude.

-Though part of God’s essence is love, and He extends mercy toward everyone, people overlook and forget the point that His essence is dignity as well.
-That He has love doesn’t mean that people can freely offend Him and He doesn’t have any feelings, or any reactions.
-That He has mercy doesn’t mean that He doesn’t have any principles in how He treats people.
-God is living; He really exists.
-He is not an imagined puppet or something else.
-Since He exists, we should carefully listen to His heart’s voice at all times, pay attention to His attitude, and understand His feelings.
-We shouldn’t use people’s imaginings to define God, and we shouldn’t impose the thoughts and wishes of people onto God, making God employ man’s style and thinking in how He treats mankind.
-If you do so, then you’re angering God, you’re tempting God’s wrath, and you’re challenging God’s dignity!
-Thus, after you’ve understood the severity of this matter, I urge each and every one of you here to be cautious and prudent in your actions.
-Be cautious and prudent in your speaking.
-And regarding how you treat God, the more cautious and prudent you are, the better!
-When you don’t understand what God’s attitude is, don’t speak carelessly, don’t be careless in your actions, and don’t carelessly apply labels.
-Even more, don’t arbitrarily come to conclusions.
-Instead, you should wait and seek; this is also a manifestation of fearing God and shunning evil.
-If you can achieve this point above all, and possess this attitude above all, then God will not blame you for your stupidity, your ignorance, and your unreasonableness.
-Instead, owing to your fear of offending God, your respect for God’s intentions, and your attitude of willingness to obey Him, God will remember you, guide and enlighten you, or tolerate your immaturity and ignorance.
-Conversely, should your attitude toward Him be irreverent—arbitrarily judging God, arbitrarily guessing and defining God’s meaning—God will give you a conviction, discipline, even punishment; or He will give you a statement.
-Perhaps this statement involves your outcome.
-Therefore, I still want to emphasize this once more, and inform everyone present to be cautious and prudent toward everything that comes from God.
-Don’t speak carelessly, and don’t be careless in your actions.
-Before you say anything, you should think: Would doing this anger God?
-Is doing this fearing God?
-Even for simple matters, you should still really try to figure these questions out, really consider them.
-If you can truly practice according to these principles everywhere, in all things, and all of the time, especially with regard to the matters you don’t understand, then God will always guide you, and will always give you a path to follow.
-No matter what people are displaying, God sees it all clearly, plainly, and He will provide you with an accurate and suitable evaluation of these displays.
-After you’ve experienced the final trial, God will take all of your behavior and sum it up completely to establish your outcome.
-This result will convince everyone beyond the shadow of a doubt.
-What I’d like to tell you is that your every deed, your every action, and your every thought will decide your fate.
+Though God’s essence contains an element of love, and He is merciful toward each and every person, people have overlooked and forgotten the fact that His essence is one of dignity as well.
+That He has love does not mean that people can offend Him freely, without inciting in Him feelings or a reaction, nor does the fact that He has mercy mean that He has no principles in how He treats people.
+God is alive; He genuinely exists.
+He is neither an imagined puppet nor any other object.
+Given that He does exist, we should carefully listen to the voice of His heart at all times, pay close attention to His attitude, and come to understand His feelings.
+We should not use human imaginings to define God, nor should we impose human thoughts or wishes on Him, making God treat people in a human manner based on human imaginings.
+If you do this, then you are angering God, tempting His wrath, and challenging His dignity!
+Thus, once you have come to understand the severity of this matter, I urge each and every one of you to be cautious and prudent in your actions.
+Be cautious and prudent in your speech, as well—with regard to how you treat God, the more cautious and prudent you are, the better!
+When you do not understand what God’s attitude is, refrain from speaking carelessly, do not be careless in your actions, and do not apply labels casually.
+Even more importantly, do not come to any arbitrary conclusions.
+Instead, you should wait and seek; these actions, too, are an expression of fearing God and shunning evil.
+Above all else, if you can achieve this, and above all else, if you possess this attitude, then God will not blame you for your stupidity, ignorance, and lack of understanding of the reasons behind things.
+Rather, owing to your attitude of fear of offending God, respect for His intentions, and willingness to obey Him, God will remember you, guide and enlighten you, or tolerate your immaturity and ignorance.
+Conversely, should your attitude toward Him be irreverent—judging Him as you wish or arbitrarily guessing at and defining His ideas—God will condemn you, discipline you, and even punish you; or, He might offer comment on you.
+Perhaps this comment will involve your outcome.
+Therefore, I wish to emphasize once more: Each of you should be cautious and prudent about everything that comes from God.
+Do not speak carelessly, and do not be careless in your actions.
+Before you say anything, you should stop and think: Would this action of mine anger God?
+In doing it, am I revering God?
+Even in simple matters, you should try to figure these questions out, and spend more time considering them.
+If you can truly practice according to these principles in all aspects, in all things, at all times, and adopt such an attitude especially when you do not understand something, then God will always guide you and provide you with a path to follow.
+No matter what sort of show people put on, God sees them quite clearly and plainly, and He will offer an accurate and appropriate evaluation of these displays of yours.
+After you have undergone the final trial, God will take all of your behavior and sum it up completely in order to determine your outcome.
+This result will convince every single person beyond the shadow of a doubt.
+What I would like to tell you here is this: Your every deed, your every action, and your every thought decide your fate.

 Other Types of Videos